 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-The Council took the actions listed below at its November 5, 2019 meeting with follow-up by staff shown in parentheses:
+The Council took the actions listed below at its January 21, 2020 Special Meeting with follow-up by staff shown in parentheses:

-9) Received and accepted a report on the Transportation Action and Adaptation Program (Public Works)
+8) Received a summary report on the Climate Action and Adaptation Plan Outreach Pilot Project (Public Works)

 9) Heard public comment, discussed, and continued to a date uncertain - License Agreement with Sea Horse Ranch, for non-exclusive use of City property along Poplar Beach, for a term of six years, at an initial annual rate of $13,281, with 3 percent annual increases throughout the Term (Administration)